Bitter end to an epic rivalry?

 Tatay said El Dinamita has no distractions like politics, Congress sessions, thinking of ways how to serve his constituents in Sarangani, commercial and photo shoots, or even game shows, TV guestings and recording songs.

-Tatay even said that it was no lucky punch that hit Pacquiao for it was an instinct of every boxer to press on with his attack and follow up a shot he just made.
+Tatay even said it was no lucky punch that hit Pacquiao, for it was an instinct of every boxer to press on with his attack and follow up on a shot he just made.

-The Pacman just collided into Marquez's right which made the punch even more damaging as it knocked him out cold.
+The Pacman just collided with Marquez's right, which made the punch even more damaging, knocking him out cold.

 Tatay was happy when Pacquiao managed to bounce back from that third-round knockdown.
 Rebounding and regaining control of the fight.

 All of a sudden, everything came crashing down.
-He was particularly concerned about how that punch would affect Pacquiao's health in the future.
+My father was particularly concerned about how that punch would affect Pacquiao's health in the future.

 He believes that it will be up to Pacquiao if he retires or continues fighting.

-Tatay said that if Pacquiao feels that he can still fight and has no risk of further damaging his health, then he could go on and climb back inside the ring in 2013 to redeem himself.
+Tatay said that if Pacquiao feels he can still fight and poses no risk of further damaging his health, he could go on to climb back into the ring in 2013 to redeem himself.

 But if doctors advise him to hang up his gloves, then he should listen to the experts.

 For now, he should ponder everything that happened to him in 2012.
 Weigh all pros and cons, then make his decision.
-He said that there's no problem if he retires, he has proven enough.
+He said there's no problem if he retires; he's proven enough.

 Comments